pavelmc/amake/README.md

 Basically it can compile and upload ANY board you can compile and upload with the Arduino IDE graphical user interface, even the newlly installed via the Board Manager, or the ones you put in your local hardware directory: if the Arduino IDE see it and work with then you can use it from the command line.

+The compiler is set with a persistent build path to speed up the compilation upon smaller changes, be aware that in some cases you will need to make an "amake -c" to reset (ERASE) the temporal build path and compile the sketch from zero.

-But, always is a but...
-I make some sacrifices in the process, this is a list of them:
+I make some sacrifices in the process of make this easy from the command line, this is a list of them:

 ### Board Aliases and real names ###

-The Arduino IDE uses a schema for the user fliendly names and full qualified board names (fqbn), I have not deciphered it yet, so I introduces what is know as board aliases.
+The Arduino IDE uses a schema for the user friendly names and **full qualified board names** (fqbn), I have not built automatic support for it, yet, so I introduces what is know as board aliases.

 The Arduino IDE uses the fqbn of the board and that can be a tricky game, some examples: